ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 and defines two initial transforms: "null" and "scramble".
 Prior to finalization, deployments that implement the version of the scramble transform defined in this document should use the value "scramble-dt".
+Once the design team PR is merged and a new draft is submitted, the wire identifier will become "scramble-XX" where XX is the draft number.
 Registrations in this registry are assigned using the Specification Required policy (Section 4.6 of [IANA-POLICY]).

 | Transform Name | Description       | Specification | Notes                          |